 Helminth infection and malnutrition follow a similar geographic distribution and frequently co-occur within the same individuals.
 This overlap is not coincidental.
 Both processes can work synergistically, creating a “negative spiral” in which helminth infection exacerbates malnutrition, and vice versa, to the detriment of host health6.
-Furthermore, some GI helminths actively immunosuppress their hosts7, enhancing the vicious circle of susceptibility and malnutrition.
+Furthermore, some GI helminths actively immunosuppress their hosts7, enhancing the vicious cycle of susceptibility and malnutrition.
 The consequences of the negative spiral of helminth infection and malnutrition are profound and include immunosuppression, severe anemia, diarrhea, growth stunting, irreparable cognitive impairment, and risk of mortality2,8–11.
-The persistence and widespread prevalence of helminth infections in human populations1 attests to difficulty of preventing the onset of pathological synergy, and breaking out of an established negative spiral3.
+The persistence and widespread prevalence of helminth infections in human populations1 attests to the difficulty of both preventing the onset of pathological synergy and breaking out of an established negative spiral3.
 While both improved nutrition and anthelmintic treatment offer potential benefits to infected individuals, they are often insufficient for breaking this cycle3.
 Biomedical scientists, livestock physiologists, and disease ecologists have approached the negative spiral from different perspectives based upon their differing priorities (e.g. detailed descriptions of immune mechanisms, maximizing production efficiency, and understanding population-level disease dynamics, respectively).
 Interplay between these disciplines, though rare, can reveal new biological insights relevant for human health.

 Reinfection with GI helminths is common and anthelmintic drug treatments typically provide only temporary parasite clearance and short-term gains in host growth6.
 Nutritional supplementation offers the potential to enable individuals to fight off current and future infections, but may not be sufficient to improve health outcomes in helminth-infected individuals12.
 Providing additional resources often enable livestock to tolerate helminth infections without declines in health, but also without corresponding decreases in helminth intensity13.
 Indeed, in my own work on a mouse model of GI helminth infection, I found evidence for tolerance of infection (i.e. lower anti-helminth immune defenses, higher parasite loads) in high resource conditions compared to moderate protein restriction14.
 Such a pattern, if borne out in human or other populations under food supplementation, could be problematic for reducing parasite transmission.
 While combined approaches of nutritional supplementation and anthelminthic treatment have proven effective15, they remain rare and the type, duration, and magnitude of supplementation necessary to maximize health gains is unclear.

 The interrelationships among resources, immune responses and parasites are complex.
 The distribution of resources to immune function versus those stolen by parasites will impact individual health by influencing infection severity and duration.
 Thus, to understand the effects of resources on GI helminth load and host health, it is critical to understand the prioritization and competition for resources within hosts.
-From the parasite’s perspective, well-nourished individuals may provide superior habitats for replication, but at the same time represent better defended territories.
+From the parasite’s perspective, well-nourished individuals may provide superior habitats for replication, but at the same time represent better-defended territories.
 In addition to directly stealing resources, GI helminths often alter nutrient absorption and reduce appetite6,16.
 Frequently, resource-limited individuals are less able to fight parasites and are more susceptible to new infections6,17 because immune responses depend upon resource availability18,19.
 For example, vaccine-induced antibody responses increase metabolic rate by 15-30% in humans and mice16,20–22.
 Furthermore, as the total pool of available resources decreases, tradeoffs among competing physiological demands will grow stronger.
 But, because they occur within the confines of a living host, interactions among resources, immunity, and parasites are exceedingly difficult to observe.
 Fortunately, various ecological modeling approaches have provided insights into within-host interactions and improved understanding and treatment of human diseases, such as the predicting the outcome of co-infections23,24.